textpotential/bibliarchic/chapt5.md

 Yet, that a developer could use this API to build a new bible interface that enacts or propagates these harmful adjectives to an uncontrollably large internet audience does perhaps introduce a heightened scale into the caution here.
 The final clause of these brief guidelines for use betrays an utter lack of any concept of the importance of interface in the construction and use of bible.
 Even if bible were reducible to content alone, this articulation of the already established and static meaning and possibilities for interpretation of bible devalues the role of readers as users.
-More poignantly, as I have been arguing since the beginning of this project, this anxiety over the dynamic potential of bible ignores the proximity afforded by bible as interface, holding together the nearness of use and the distance of exceeding mastery.
-It is not lost on me that this naivte about the power of the proximity of interface probably contributes to the willingness of ABS to offer this API at all.
+It is not lost on me that this naivete about the power of different interface affordances probably contributes to the willingness of ABS to offer this API at all.

 The BibleSearch API is a read-only API that provides either XML (eXtensible Markup Language) or JSON (JavaScript Object Notation) results through HTTPS (Secure HyperText Transfer Protocol) GET requests.
 Let us look more closely at each of these technical aspects of the API, in reverse order.
-HTTPS GET requests are basically what we run when we enter a web address into a browser address bar or click on a link, asking (GET) for a server somewhere to return to us a page and its data in a web browser.[^39] Like we saw in the DBL bible interface, the BibleSearch API provides users access to bible via XML or an alternative data encoding language called JSON.
+HTTPS GET requests are what we run when we enter a web address into a browser address bar or click on a link, asking (GET) for a server somewhere to return to us a page and its data in a web browser.[^39] Like we saw in the DBL bible interface, the BibleSearch API provides users access to bible via XML or an alternative data encoding language called JSON.
 Like XML, JSON is self-describing hierarchical data description notation, meaning the elements in a JSON data set and their hierarchy are defined by the data itself, not by some external standard.
 Instead of the open and close tag notation syntax of XML, JSON is structured by a hierarchy of objects that contain key/value pairs.[^40] We will see more specific examples of JSON below when we look more closely at the API in use.
 Finally, the BibleSearch API is read-only, which indicates that this API only allows users to view data and does not allow users to modify, add, or delete data in the interface.[^41] The fact that the BibleSearch API uses familiar HTTP methods and common data encoding standards for the results of these methods makes this bible interface more accessible to a larger population of users.
-Limiting the interface to read-only decreases the collaborative capacities of the interface, since users can not make any marks on the interface itself to participate in constructing the space of the interface.
+Limiting the interface to read-only decreases the collaborative affordances of the interface, since users can not make any marks on the interface itself to participate in constructing the space of the interface.
-On the other hand, the myriad uses that this interface can afford beyond a simple "reading" of the JSON results does allow users to construct interfaces with greater collaborative capacities.
+On the other hand, the myriad uses that this interface can afford beyond a simple "reading" of the JSON results does allow users to construct interfaces with greater collaborative affordances.

 ## Requesting Bible ##

 To begin participating in this bible interface, I had to register an account with BibleSearch and then register an application that will be using the API.
 This registration process provides an authentication token that must be used every time I as a user participate in the interface through the API.
 Though this registration and authentication provides an efficient and comprehensive means for BibleSearch to monitor a user's behavior in the interface, the barriers to attaining this access in the first place are incredibly low, particularly compared to the criteria required to become a Library Card Holder in DBL.
-So, in one sense, the BibleSearch API is providing a public interface for a limited subset of the DBL interface, which is more tightly controlled.[^42] The simplest way to describe the structure of this API interface is that it consists of endpoints that take requests and return responses.
+So, in one sense, the BibleSearch API is providing a public interface for a limited subset of the DBL interface, which is more tightly controlled.
+The simplest way to describe the structure of this API interface is that it consists of endpoints that take requests and return responses.
 An endpoint in this case, such as the verses endpoint, is a URL that provides instructions for a user to request a particular response from the API.
 For example, to request a specific verse from a particular version with a JSON response I would use syntax modeled by